lambdaclass/lambdaworks/docs/src/proving_systems/plonk/plonk-recap.md

   e

 OUTPUT:
-  e * x - 1
+  e * x + x - 1
 ```
+The observer would have noticed that this program could also be written as $(e + 1) * x - 1$, which is more sensible.
+But the way it is written now serves us to better explain the arithmetization of PLONK.
+So we'll stick to it.

 The idea here is that the verifier holds some value $x$, say $x=3$.
 He gives them to the prover.
-She executes the program using her own chosen value $e$, and sends the output value, say $5$, along with a proof $\pi$ demonstrating correct execution of the program and obtaining the correct output.
+She executes the program using her own chosen value $e$, and sends the output value, say $8$, along with a proof $\pi$ demonstrating correct execution of the program and obtaining the correct output.

 In the context of PLONK, both the inputs and outputs of the program are considered *public inputs*.
 This may sound odd, but it is because these are the inputs to the verification algorithm.
-This is the algorithm that takes, in this case, the tuple $(3, 5, \pi)$ and outputs *Accept* if the toy program was executed with input $x=3$, some private value $e$ not revealed to the verifier, and out came $5$.
+This is the algorithm that takes, in this case, the tuple $(3, 8, \pi)$ and outputs *Accept* if the toy program was executed with input $x=3$, some private value $e$ not revealed to the verifier, and out came $8$.
 Otherwise it outputs *Reject*.

 PLONK can be used to delegate program executions to untrusted parties, but it can also be used as a proof of knowledge.
 Our program could be used by a prover to demostrate that she knows the multiplicative inverse of some value $x$ in the finite field without revealing it.
 She would do it by sending the verifier the tuple $(x, 0, \pi)$, where $\pi$ is the proof of the execution of our toy program.